The International Investigations Review: South Korea

 Year in review

 A very stringent and thorough anti-corruption law, the Improper Solicitation and Graft Act (ISGA), was introduced in September 2016.
 ISGA applies to a wide scope of targets, including not only public officials and employees of state-owned enterprises but also employees of private media companies, teachers and employees of private schools, and private individuals performing public duties (hereinafter referred to as public officials).
-Specifically, ISGA has two major components: prohibition of the provision of economic benefits to a public official, and prohibition of improper solicitation.
-When the economic benefit is in excess of 1 million won at a time or 3 million won in total in one fiscal year and it does not qualify under any safe harbour clause, provision of such benefit is criminally punished regardless of its connection with the public official's duties and his or her motive.
-When the economic benefit is less than the above amounts and the benefit is given in relation to the public official's duties, unless it qualifies under any safe harbour clause, providing this benefit is punished by a surcharge regardless of whether it is provided to receive an improper advantage.40
+Specifically, ISGA has two major components: prohibition of the provision of economic benefits to a public official and prohibition of improper solicitation.
+When the economic benefit is in excess of 1 million won at a time or 3 million won in total in one fiscal year and it does not qualify under any safe harbour clause, provision of the benefit is criminally punishable regardless of its connection with the public official's duties and his or her motive.
+When the economic benefit is less than the above amounts and the benefit is given in relation to the public official's duties, unless it qualifies under any safe harbour clause, providing this benefit is punished by a fine regardless of whether it is provided to receive an improper advantage.42

 Conclusions and outlook